Linux FPAC mini-HOWTO

 #

-Pseudo netbbs will interface the BBS with NetRom.
+Pseudo uhf-1 will interface the BBS directly with AX25 port.

 Pseudo rose0 is the interface toward and from ROSE network handled by FPAC packet switch application.